14% of Traffic Fatalities are Motorcyclists

 (Chandler, Scottsdale, Paradise Valley, Tempe, Mesa, Queen Creek, Fountain Hills, Peoria, Goodyear, etc.)

 These days, the majority of U.S. states have universal or partial helmet laws.
 This runs contrary to bike culture ideologies and myths.
-Many riders may claim that their vision or hearing is diminished when wearing one; however, studies support the contrary.4 There is resistance by many riders, objecting to mandatory helmet laws and suggesting real men don’t wear helmets, but the fact is a helmet provides better protection than nothing at all and may one day save your life.
+Many riders may claim that their vision or hearing is diminished when wearing one; however, motorcycle accident safety studies support the contrary.
+There is resistance by many riders, objecting to mandatory helmet laws and suggesting real men don’t wear helmets, but the fact is a helmet provides better protection than nothing at all and may one day save your life.

 You might want to consider riding with a friend, especially when venturing out to rural areas.
 This can ensure that there is someone with you who can render aid and get help should a crash occur.
 Another Gage Mathers team member was quadding in the dunes when her family came across a rider several hours after they had crashed.
 He was solo and suffered a fatal injury.
 He might have survived if another driver was with him.